EmeraldSlash/SessionLocker/README.md

 At the moment, this library provides:
 - DataStore session locking, including session reuse capabilities
-- Facilities fdor save data version migration & patching, and merging offline save data into online save data
+- Facilities for save data version migration & patching, and merging offline save data into online save data
 - Reliable tracking of when save data changes have been saved to DataStore
 - Queuing modifications to save data without having a session lock, then applying those modifications when data loads ("Remote Changes")
 - Safe Developer Product processing, credit, and purchase history